 Before you can do much else from here, you are going to need to sync your remote control with your box.
 The following steps will require entering data and making selections, for all of which you will need a remote.

-The first onscreen instructions you see when you start up your box will probably relate to syncing your remote.
+The first onscreen instructions you see, when you start up your box, will probably relate to syncing your remote.
 If you need to plug anything extra into one of your USB slots, these instructions will appear.

-But most likely, you’ll be asked to press certain buttons on your remote to allow your TV box to sense it and sync up with it automatically.
+Most likely, you’ll be asked to press certain buttons on your remote to allow your TV box to sense it and sync up with it automatically.

 Step 3: Choose Your Network